anze3db/blog/_posts/2022-11-16-six-warnings.md

 layout: post
 title: "Fixing <code>_SixMetaPathImporter.find_spec() not found</code> warnings in Python 3.10"
 description: "..."
-date: 2022-08-11 7:00:00 +0000
+date: 2022-11-16 7:00:00 +0000
 # image: assets/pics/django32-query-perf.png
 ---

-I am helping a client upgrade their Django application to Python 3.10 and we encountered this mysterious warning when running the app on Python 3.10:
+I am helping a client upgrade their Django application to Python 3.10 and we encountered this mysterious warning when running the app on the new Python version:

 ```python
 <frozen importlib._bootstrap>:914: ImportWarning: _SixMetaPathImporter.find_spec() not found; falling back to find_module()